How to Quickly Disable Automatic Updates in WordPress

 1 What Are WordPress Automatic Updates?

-WordPress automatic updates is a WordPress feature that allows you to configure your website to automatically check for and install updates.
+WordPress automatic updates are a built-in feature that lets your site automatically check for and install the latest updates.

 2 Why Disable Automatic WordPress Updates?